OBOAcademy/obook/redesign/01_ontologyTermUse.md

 - [Nicole Vasilevsky](https://orcid.org/0000-0001-5208-3432)

 <a name="explain"></a>
-## 1. Explain why ontologies are useful
+## 1. Why ontologies are useful

 Ontologies provide a logical classification of information in a particular domain or subject area.
 Ontologies can be used for data annotations, for structuring disparate data types, classifying information, for inferencing and reasoning across data and computational analyses.

 <a name="find"></a>
-## 2. Find good ontologies
+## 2. Finding good ontologies

 Numerous ontologies exist.
-Some recommended sources to find good ontologies are listed below.
+Some recommended sources to find community developed, high quality and frequently used ontologies are listed below.

 - [OBO Foundry](http://obofoundry.org/).
 Read more [below](#repo)
 - [The Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols/ontologies).
 The OLS contains over 200 ontologies.